NWarila/Resume/README.md

 > | A | Leveraging self-taught PowerShell and Batch scripting skills, I developed a robust automation toolset that integrated real-time vulnerability scanning, automated reporting, and streamlined deployment steps in collaboration with security teams. |
 > | R | Enabled highly parallel deployments enabling staff from working 5-10 systems at a time to dozens at a team and refduced patching time from 20-30 labor minutes to 1-2 labor minutes. |

-#### 2. Lead a migration team supporting the comprehensive domain migration to AFIN, coordinating with multiple teams and achieving a seamless deployment recognized as “Best to Date” by senior leadership.
+#### 2. Team leader for windows domain migration project, to incorporate local base network into Air Force Intra-Network (AFIN) -- lauded "Best to Date" migration by Higher Head Quarters Communications and Information Director.
 > |   |   |
 > |---|---|
 > | S | The base needed to integrate its local domain into the Air Force Intra-Network (AFIN), a large-scale project requiring coordination among multiple teams to meet strict security and operational requirements. |